bauripalash/article-archive/tech/2018-06-12-Easy-Calculations-With-Python.md

 `(123456789 + 987654321) * 8`

-Looking for the answer?
+Are you looking for the answer?

-I'll not tell you, find Yourself using Python 😉 if you're able to find it , comment your answer below in the comment box 👇.
+I'll not tell you, find Yourself using Python 😉 if you're able to see it,c omment your answer below in the comment box 👇.

-That's the fun of Programming 😁
+That's the fun of Programming. 😁